 Nevertheless, you will most likely come across two predominant material options for dental crowns – porcelain and zirconia.
 While porcelain is a traditional choice, the latter is more recent and advanced.
 You would want to know why one can be better than the other for this dental procedure.
 So, here is a quick view of this.

 Porcelain-fused-to-metal (PFM) crowns

-PFM crowns have porcelain on the top and metal at the bottom.
-However, this can lead to a noticeable ring at the tooth’s base, making it prettyevident to the eyes.
-The ring doesn’t look good when you compare it to natural teeth if your gums are receding.
+PFM crowns have porcelain on the top and metal at the bottom according to this expert dentist in Upper East Side.
+However, this can lead to a noticeable ring at the tooth’s base, making it pretty evident to the eyes.
+The ring does not look good when you compare it to natural teeth if your gums are receding.
 Also, porcelain tends to chip or detach itself from its base over time and provides a dull grey color inconsistent with the rest of your teeth.

 For years, PFM crowns were the gold standard for dental restorations.
 It became increasingly popular because of itsdurability and ability to withstand high tension placed on its structure due to chewing.
 However, this type of material has its drawbacks, as hinted above.
 Over a certain threshold, the porcelain may fracture and separate from the metal substructure underneath, causing larger pieces to break off and require removal.
 When removal of those broken pieces becomes difficult, installing an entirely new crown can be the only option to give you back your beautiful smile.

 A zirconia crown is the best way to keep your smile looking its finest.
 Zirconia offers incredible strength and solid beauty for a fraction of the cost of gold or amalgam.
 And compared to porcelain, zirconia is much more durable.
 Your zirconium crown can’t wear down or become damaged over time.